o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 Define `CreateEntityWithShapeComponent(...)`, which communicates with O3DE EBuses to create a new entity with a component specified by the `typeId` parameter.

+1. Send a request to check if a level is loaded in the Editor by using `editor.EditorRequestBus` to call `bus.Broadcast` and dispatch `IsLevelDocumentOpen`, which will return true/false if a level has been loaded or not.
+    - Attempting to create an Entity without a level loaded will cause a crash, so if a level isn't loaded, we will print a warning message and then return.

-1. Send a request to create a new entity by using `editor.ToolsApplicationRequestBus` to call `bus.Broadcast` and dispatch `CreateNewEntity`, which creates a new entity and returns its `AZ::EntityId`.
+2. Send a request to create a new entity by using `editor.ToolsApplicationRequestBus` to call `bus.Broadcast` and dispatch `CreateNewEntity`, which creates a new entity and returns its `AZ::EntityId`.
 The new entity's `AZ::EntityId` is stored in `new_entity_id`.

-2. If the user entered a name in the input field, update the entity's name.
+3. If the user entered a name in the input field, update the entity's name.

    - Get the name of the entity by calling `text()`, and store it in `entity_name`.